User guide to TIM, a ray-tracing program for forbidden ray optics: Introduction

 This user guide aims to introduce the use of TIM's interactive user interface.
-Another way of using TIM is described in Ref.\ \cite{Lambert-et-al-2011a}, which contains information about using TIM by writing code that uses its Java methods, about extending its capabilities, and generally about its underlying code structure and algorithms.
+Another way of using TIM is described in Ref.\ \cite{Lambert-et-al-2012}, which contains information about using writing code that uses TIM's Java methods, about extending its capabilities, and generally about its underlying code structure and algorithms.
 The remainder of this user guide is exclusively about controlling TIM through the interactive user interface, and any mention of ``TIM'' refers to the interactive version.

 TIM (in its interactive incarnation) can be run as an applet or as a Java application.
-The TIM applet can be embedded in web pages (see \url{http://www.physics.gla.ac.uk/Optics/play/TIM/}).
-The Java application comes packaged as a JAR file, which can be downloaded from \url{http://www.physics.gla.ac.uk/Optics/play/TIM/}, and which can be run directly in any good operating system.
+The TIM applet can be embedded in web pages (see \url{http://tinyurl.com/timray}).
+The Java application comes packaged as a JAR file, which can be downloaded from TIM's home at the University of Glasgow (\url{http://tinyurl.com/timray}) or his second home, at sourceforge (\url{https://sourceforge.net/projects/timray/}), and which can be run directly in any good operating system.
 The interface of the Java-application version is almost identical to that of the applet version, but additionally allows saving of the calculated images, something the applet version cannot do because of security restrictions designed to protect users from malicious applets.

 When it starts up, TIM renders a default scene with default view parameters (position, aperture size, quality, etc.) (Fig.\ \ref{home-screen-figure}).
 Section \ref{scene-section} explains how to alter this scene, and then render it.
 Section \ref{views-section} outlines TIM's coordinate system, and how to select and interpret the different view positions.
 Section \ref{focussing-section} is about focussing in general, and section \ref{non-planar-focussing-section} is specifically about focussing on non-planar surfaces.
 Section \ref{light-rays-section} explains how to visualise light-ray trajectories.
-Section \ref{parametrisation-section} describes the way scene objects are parametrised in TIM.
-Finally, section \ref{teleporting-section} discusses the ``Teleporting'' surface property, which allows, amongst other things, simulation of optical geometrical transformations~\cite{Bryngdahl-1974}.
+Finally, section \ref{parametrisation-section} describes the way scene objects are parametrised in TIM.

 TIM requires version 1.6 or higher of the Java Virtual Machine (JVM).